Learn how to cook a porterhouse steak in a cast iron skillet. This simple meal is healthy and tastes like a steakhouse dinner you can make tonight!

 Store leftover steak in an airtight container in the refrigerator for up to 3 days.
 For longer storage, freeze cooked steak in a zip-top bag with the air removed for a few months.

-To reheat, warm the meat in a preheated 250°F oven for 15 minutes or sear it in a hot skillet for 1-2 minutes per side.
+To reheat, warm the meat in a preheated oven at 250°F for 15 minutes.
+You can also warm it in a hot skillet for 1-2 minutes on each side.

 This pan-seared porterhouse steak is an easy way to make a restaurant-quality meal at home.
 The porterhouse is a cut of beef that gives you a tender filet on one side and a juicy strip steak on the other.